Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

      2. If we detect we are running in a singularity container, `/tmp/$USER` is used as the base for the directory names.

-     3. If we are on a login node, we try to use $XDG_RUNTIME_DIR, and if that environment variable isn't set, we try in `/tmp`.
+     3. If we are on a login node, we try to use `$XDG_RUNTIME_DIR`, and if that environment variable isn't set, we try in `/tmp/$USER`.

-     4. Finally, if we are on a compute node we construct a subdirectory in `/tmp` based on the Slurm job ID or user name.
+     4. Finally, if we are on a compute node we construct a subdirectory in `/tmp` based on the Slurm job ID or user name (if we can't find the Slurm jobid).

+        This guaranteed a unique subdirectory per job so that we could safely clear the EasyBuild build directory even with multiple interactive jobs of the same user on the node (at least if EasyBuild could find the job ID).

 ### The EasyBuild-user mode

--   The root of the user EasyBuild directory structure is pointed to by the environment variable ``EBU_USER_PREFIX``.
-The default value if the variable is not defined is ``$HOME/EasyBuild``.
+-   The root of the user EasyBuild directory structure is pointed to by the environment variable `EBU_USER_PREFIX`.
+The default value if the variable is not defined is `$HOME/EasyBuild`.

-    Note that this environment variable is also used in the ``LUMI/yy.mm`` modules as these modules try to include the user modules in the MODULEPATH.
+    Note that this environment variable is also used in the `LUMI/yy.mm` modules as these modules try to include the user modules in the `MODULEPATH`.

 -   The directory structure in that directory largely reflects the system directory structure.
 This may be a bit more complicated than really needed